usnistgov/800-63-3/sp800-63-3/cover.md

 [**SP 800-63A Enrollment and Identity Proofing**](#800-63a)

-NIST SP 800-63-A addresses how applicants can prove their identities and become enrolled as valid subjects within an identity system.
+NIST SP 800-63-A addresses how applicants can prove their identities and become enrolled as valid subscribers within an identity system.
 It provides guidelines for processes by which applicants can both proof and enroll at one of three different levels of risk mitigation in both remote and physically-present scenarios. _This document contains both normative and informative material._

 SP 800-63A sets requirements to achieve a given IAL.
 The three IALs reflect the options agencies may select based on their risk profile and the potential harm caused by an attacker making a successful false claim of an identity.
 The IALs are as follows: